-The Young Volunteer of the Year Award recognises those young people who have made a significant voluntary contribution to the BMC and its commitment to supporting participation in climbing, hill walking and mountaineering.
+The Young Volunteer of the Year Award recognises those young people who have made a significant voluntary contribution to the BMC and its commitment to supporting climbers, hillwalkers and mountaineers.

 BMC members can nominate a volunteer for the award.
-A nomination form is available to download from the BMC website towards the end of each year.
-The BMC Board of Directors is the awarding body, and the award is presented on the occasion of the BMC Annual General Meeting.
+A nomination form is made available on the BMC website towards the end of each year.
+A small assessment panel led by the BMC President is the awarding body, and the award is presented on the occasion of the BMC Annual General Meeting.